aiforhealth-xyz/pulse/README.md

-# pulse
+# Pulse

-For a healthier world.
+> Practical news.
+Personal impact.

+Pulse, a newsletter from AI for Health.